Flafla2/flafla2.github.io/_posts/2016-5-17-viveteleport.md

 This system solves a number of problems:

 * **Calculating Navigable Space**: You obviously don't want the player to be able to teleport out of bounds, or inside opaque objects.
 To solve this problem, my system uses Unity's generated Navigation Mesh as the boundaries that the player can teleport to.
 Because this process is piggybacking Unity's work, it is stable and can be used reliably in most projects.
-In order to preload this data, you must:

-  * Change the Navigation settings in Unity to something that makes sense for Vive locomotion (for example, set Max Slope to zero because the player can't walk up slopes).
-  * Bake the Navigation Mesh in Unity
-  * Add a "Vive Nav Mesh" component anywhere in your scene, and click the "Update Navmesh Data" button in the inspector
+In order to preload this data, simply add a "Vive Nav Mesh" component anywhere in your scene, and click the "Update Navmesh Data" button in the inspector.
-  * Change your Navigation settings back to their original values and rebake (to be used for other things like AI, etc.)

 You can of course update the Vive Nav Mesh component with new NavMesh bakes whenever you update the scene.
 The above process is illustrated below:

   <div style="max-width:700px;max-height:auto;display:block;margin-left:auto;margin-right:auto;">
       <div class="media-flex" style="padding-bottom: 66.865%;">
-          <div class='gfyitem' data-controls='false' data-expand='true' data-id="WelldocumentedForcefulAlaskanmalamute"></div><br />
+          <div class='gfyitem' data-controls='false' data-expand='true' data-id="SorrowfulThriftyAfricanpiedkingfisher"></div><br />
       </div>
   </div>
   <p style="text-align: center">